 Millicent Li

-Prior to starting my PhD, I was an undergrad at the University of Washington working with Shwetak Patel on ubiquitous computing and Noah Smith on natural language processing.
+Before my PhD, I spent time at FAIR/Meta AI as an AI Resident, working with Marjan Ghazvininejad and Mike Lewis, and at Microsoft Research, working with Tristan Naumann.
+And even before this, I was an undergrad at the University of Washington working with Shwetak Patel on ubiquitous computing and Noah Smith on natural language processing.

 Links: CV